wllm-rbnt/iptwrap/README.md

-# Dry-running iptables rulesets bash script
+# Dry-running iptables-legacy rulesets bash script

 *Warning*: only for Linux 64bit systems so far !